 The summer of 2006, I became a certified Bob Ross oil painting instructor, and it significantly shifted how I approach painting and my tools.
 Major accomplishments include having two glass pieces in the Red Cloud Heritage Center Museum and two collage pieces in the permanent collection of International Museum of Collage, Assemblage and Construction.

-I am a member of the Scary-Art Collective, American Craft Council, IUOMA, and San Francisco Astrological Society (SFAS).
+I am a member of the Scary-Art Collective, American Craft Council, IUOMA, Universal Life Church and Moonlight River Ministries.